Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

 - Do NOT exceed the recommended dose or use Migergot suppositories for longer than prescribed without checking with your doctor.
-Migergot suppositories is not for long-term daily use.
+Migergot suppositories are not for long-term daily use.

 - Do not use Migergot suppositories for any other kind of headaches.
-Migergot suppositories is not effective in treating other types of headaches.
+Migergot suppositories are not effective in treating other types of headaches.

 - Use of nicotine may increase the risk of severe side effects with Migergot suppositories.
 Talk to you doctor before using Migergot suppositories if you smoke or use any other kind of nicotine.